matejbizjak/kumuluzee-nats/core/README.md

 #### Return type

-The return type of the methods specifies the response (message) object the client should receive.
+Method's return type specifies the response (message) object a client should receive.
 If the return type is `void` the client does not expect a response.

-Please, make sure that the custom classes you use have a default constructor.
+> :warning: Please, make sure that the custom classes you use have a default constructor.
 If not, they will not be de/serialized successfully.

 ### Building a NATS client instance

 The implementation of the NATS client interfaces is automatically generated during the runtime.
-We can simply inject the client to our service:
+We can simply inject a client to our service using `@Inject` and `@NatsClient`:

 ```java
 @Inject